kickstartcoding/heroku-getting-started/README.md

 ```

 If it's working, you should see text like "Python app detected", then
-after a 30 seconds or so, something like:
+after a 30 seconds or so, something like this:

 ```
 remote: -----> Launching...